AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/lesson3.md

 });
 ```

-Because the SDK requires `apiKey` to be passed in the input params, update your `ext.config.yaml` in extension folder to include it.
+Because the SDK requires `apiKey` to be passed in the input params, update your `ext.config.yaml` in the `src/dx-asset-compute-worker-1/` folder to include it.

 ```yaml
 operations: